lmeee/ambf_pbd_markdown/markdown.md

   ## two hinge ur robot pbd
   - video of PBD (two hinge joints) with universal robots' viusal links with vertical gravity only.
   - https://drive.google.com/file/d/13K7LCcCuszDuSii1sAU0SuGWMVRAT3JR/view?usp=sharing
+  - q1 is the first joint angle and q2 is the second joint angle
   - ![untitled2](https://user-images.githubusercontent.com/51052629/113106433-a0568700-91b7-11eb-8f72-0ad3e27ae860.jpg)

   - strange movement of second link, need more investigation on poses of two links in each frames